-Ultimately, my mentor was right.
-Content managers have a hand in content strategy, creation, and distribution of marketing communications for a company.
-They're organized, well-versed in fostering a brand voice, and often know their way around a blog post.
+Content managers build a company’s content strategy, create targeted and relevant content, and distribute marketing communications to audiences online.
+They are organized, well-versed in fostering a brand voice, and often know their way around a blog post.

-Maybe you are in a position like the one I was in — someone just learning about the content management role, and want to know the basics.
+You might just be learning about the content management role and want to know the basics.
 Or, maybe you know this is the job for you, but want to make sure you're prepared to be successful.

 Below, you'll find everything you need to know about content managers, from what they do to how to become one.
 Let's take a look.

 A content manager oversees the development, distribution, and strategic efforts of creating messaging to inform and delight audiences.
 This role usually involves knowledge of digital marketing software, tools, and methods with a focus on content and SEO.
 The role also requires people and project management skills.

 What are content managers, and what do they do?